- Download our Moving to Munich Guide (PDF)

-From up-and-coming professionals wanting to immerse themselves in Schwabing's bustling energy, to those seeking a taste for Bogenhausen's upmarket offers, or family-oriented parents looking for Pasing's suburban tranquillity, Munich has a diverse range of accommodation to suit all expats.
+From up-and-coming professionals wanting to immerse themselves in Schwabing's bustling energy, or those seeking a taste for Bogenhausen's upmarket offers, to family-oriented parents looking for Pasing's suburban tranquillity, Munich has a diverse range of accommodation to suit all expats.

-The standard of accommodation in Munich is on par with what one would expect to find in most Western European cities.
-Properties are comfortable and finished to a high standard, but they can be on the small side.
+The standard of accommodation in Munich is on par with that in most Western European cities.
+Properties are comfortable and finished to a high standard, though they can be on the small side.